1fyme/tffcdt/README.md

 If there's a difference, then something has changed and we can display an alert on the web page.

 ## Demo
-A snippet from TFFC's June 2015 charity live-stream may be viewed [here](https://youtu.be/cbf0uLHxAlI).
+A snippet from TFFC's June 2015 charity live-stream can be viewed [here](https://youtu.be/cbf0uLHxAlI).

 ## TFFC Website
 https://tffcofficial.org